 Insurance companies assess various factors, such as crime rates, traffic conditions, car theft incidents and population density, to evaluate the level of risk in different areas and determine car insurance premiums.

-As a result, residents in higher-risk neighborhoods in Kansas pay more for premiums than those in lower-risk areas.
+As a result, people living in higher-risk neighborhoods of Kansas have to pay more than those living where the risks are lower.

 Estimate car insurance in Kansas by car model